 - If the content you are previewing for the template has the type of headings you have set for the element to display, then a list with those headings will be displayed in the element.

-- If you have selected the "Table of Contents" element to display let's say the H1, H2 and H3 types of headings, and you will apply the template, with the element, to a page/post that has those types of headings; the element will display a list of them:
+- If you have selected the "Table of Contents" element to display let's say the H1, H2, and H3 types of headings, and you will apply the template, with the element, to a page/post that has those types of headings; the element will display a list of them:

-- In the same time, if you apply the same template, with the "Table of Contents" element, to a page/post that only has H1 and H2 types of headings, then only a list with those two heading types will be displayed in the element:
+- At the same time, if you apply the same template, with the "Table of Contents" element, to a page/post that only has H1 and H2 types of headings, then only a list with those two heading types will be displayed in the element:

 - Or in case the page/post, to which you apply the same template, with the "Table of Contents" element, has headings, but they are different types of headings, than the ones you have set for the "Table of Contents" element, then the element will not appear on that page/post.